apiato/documentation/docs/features/query-parameters.md

 ## Limit {#limit}

-The `?limit=` parameter can be applied to define, how many results should be returned on one page (see also `Pagination`!).
+`?limit=` parameter can be applied to define, how many results should be returned on one page (see also `Pagination`!).

 **Usage:**